-- 11 The S3B512C/SC3512C single-chip CMOS micro-controller is designed and packaged specifically for "Secure Element (SE)" applications. - The SC000 CPU architecture of the S3B512C/SC3512C microcontroller follows the Harvard style, that is, it has separate program memory and data memory.
-Both instruction and data can be fetched simultaneously without causing a stall, using separate paths for memory access. - 13 The main security features of the S3B512C/SC3512C integrated circuit are: - Security sensors, detectors or filters - Shields - Life time detector - Dedicated tamper-resistant design based on synthesizable glue logic and secure topology - Dedicated hardware mechanisms against side-channel attacks - Secure DES and AES Symmetric Cryptography support
+- 11 The S3B512C/SC3512C single-chip CMOS micro-controller is designed and packaged specifically for "Secure Element (SE)" applications. - 12 The SC000 CPU architecture of the S3B512C/SC3512C microcontroller follows the Harvard style, that is, it has separate program memory and data memory.
+Both instruction and data can be fetched simultaneously without causing a stall, using separate paths for memory access. - 13 The main security features of the S3B512C/SC3512C integrated circuit are: - Security sensors, detectors or filters - Shields - Life time detector - Dedicated tamper-resistant design based on synthesizable glue logic and secure topology - Dedicated hardware mechanisms against side-channel attacks

-• Secure TORNADOTM-T Prime coprocessor for the support of RSA and ECC cryptographic operations

-- One Hardware Digital True Random Number Generator (DTRNG FRO M) that meets PTG.2 class of BSI-AIS31 (German scheme) and some of ANSSI RGS requirements (French Scheme). - The IC Dedicated Software includes: - An optional modular arithmetic library for the support of RSA and ECC (with SHA) cryptographic operations - A DTRNG FRO M library built around Hardware DTRNG FRO M. This library meets some of ANSSI requirements (French scheme) as well as PTG.2 class of BSI-AIS31 (German scheme) - A Fingerprint library - 14 The main hardware blocks of the S3B512C/SC3512C Integrated Circuit are described in Figure 1-1 below:
+- Secure DES and AES Symmetric Cryptography support - Secure TORNADOTM-T Prime coprocessor for the support of RSA and ECC cryptographic operations - One Hardware Digital True Random Number Generator (DTRNG FRO M) that meets PTG.2 class of BSI-AIS31 (German scheme) and some of ANSSI RGS requirements (French Scheme). - One Hardware Secure Element True Random Number Generator (SE_TRNG) (It is out of TOE) - The IC Dedicated Software includes: - An optional modular arithmetic library for the support of RSA and ECC (with SHA) cryptographic operations - A DTRNG FRO M library built around Hardware DTRNG FRO M. This library meets some of ANSSI requirements (French scheme) as well as PTG.2 class of BSI-AIS31 (German scheme) - A Fingerprint library - 14 The main hardware blocks of the S3B512C/SC3512C Integrated Circuit are described in Figure 1-1 below: